 - Article describing the MMSc-GHD program: “Turning scarcity into abundance” (undated).

 - Video on the MMSc-GHD program from the Abundance Foundation, which provided major funding for the program launch.

-- Jafet Arrieta, MD, MMSc class of 2016, is first author on article on her MMSc-GHD thesis research titled "Validity and Utility of the Patient Health Questionnaire (PHQ)-2 and PHQ-9 for Screening and Diagnosis of Depression in Rural Chiapas, Mexico: A Cross-Sectional Study" in Journal of Clinical Psychology.
+- Jafet Arrieta, MD, MMSc class of 2016, was first author on an article on her MMSc-GHD thesis research titled "Validity and Utility of the Patient Health Questionnaire (PHQ)-2 and PHQ-9 for Screening and Diagnosis of Depression in Rural Chiapas, Mexico: A Cross-Sectional Study" in Journal of Clinical Psychology.
 (2/16/17).

 - Sandeep Nanwani, MD, MMSc class of 2018, published this article with co-author Clara Saigian titled "Falling Through the Cracks" in Inside Indonesia.
 (2/13/17).

 Martha Vega, MD, MMSc class of 2017 has been invited to present on to "Lancet Commission for GlobalSurgery 2030" on March 17, 2017 at the XXII Latin American Congress of General Surgery.
 (2/13/17).